Weston-super-Mare: Sport

-Football team Weston-super-Mare A.F.C. play in the Southern Premier South at the purpose-built Woodspring Stadium, which opened in August 2004.
+Football team Weston-super-Mare A.F.C. play in the National League South at the purpose-built Woodspring Stadium, which opened in August 2004.
+Weston-super-Mare A.F.C. are the current holders of the 2022-2023 Southern League Premier South.

 There are two rugby clubs in the town; Weston-super-Mare RFC, formed in 1875, and Hornets RFC, formed in 1962.
 Weston play in South West Premier league, whilst Hornets play in the Tribute South West 1 West league.
 These are national level 5 and level 6 respectively in the English rugby union system.

 Somerset County Cricket Club played first class and one-day matches for one week a season on a pitch prepared at Clarence Park, near the sea front.
 This began in 1914 and continued until the last "festival" in 1996.

 Weston-super-Mare Cricket Club play at Devonshire Park Ground.

 The town is well known amongst motocross enthusiasts for staging the Weston beach race every autumn.
 In addition, races are also held for youth riders, sidecarcross riders and quad bike competitors.